-With MPE/iX 5.5 PowerPatch 5 there is support for 9 GB and 18 GB disk drives.
+With MPE/iX 5.5 Express 7, there is support for 9 GB and 18 GB disk drives.
 Please note the following restrictions.

-- 1. The 9 GB and 18 GB drives are supported as RAID 1 only (that is, NOT as RAID 5, since this would exceed the 18 GB volume limit currently in effect.) - 2.
-The 9 GB and 18 GB drives may be used as the boot device with patch MPEKX71.
+- 1. The 9 GB and 18 GB drives are supported as RAID 1 only (that is, NOT as RAID 5.) - 2.
+The 9 GB and 18 GB drives may be used as the boot device; however, that is not recommended.

-This is NOT recommended because only 4 GB is allowed by IODC in the current implementation.
-The 5 GB and 14 GB difference would be unusable capacity.
-The patch marks the space beyond 4 GB as unusable so the OS updates can occur without violating the 4 GB limitation.
+Using a 9 GB drive is NOT recommended because only 4 GB is allowed by IODC in the current implementation.
+The 5 GB and 14 GB difference fwould be unusable capacity.
+The release marks the space beyond 4 GB as unusable so the OS updates can occur without violating the 4 GB limitation.